Mission of the Mailman School

 The latter partnership produced a landmark 1959 study conducted by Dr. Ray Trussell (director of the School from 1955 to 1968) and Dr. Jack Elinson (who later founded the School's Division of Sociomedical Science) which demonstrated much higher rates of chronic disease among a rural population in New Jersey than previously reported.
 The study pioneered both on-site health examinations and new techniques in sampling to collect valuable medical data.

-The Mailman School continued to break new ground as the first institution to establish programs in sociomedical sciences and psychiatric epidemiology training, the first to offer a joint degree in business and public health, and the first to provide graduate education in hospital administration.
+The Mailman School continued to break new ground as the first institution to establish programs in sociomedical sciences and psychiatric epidemiology training, and the first to offer a joint degree in business and public health.

 The Modern Era